Fekide/strapi-plugin-translate/README.md

 - fill in and translate any locale from another already defined locale
 - Configure which field types are translated
   - standard text fields and nested components by default
-  - The translation of Markdown using DeepL works relatively well but is not perfect.
-Watch out especially if you have links in Markdown that could be changed by translation
   - **uid fields are not translated** by default because they might not result in the same translation as the attached field\
     -> saving is prevented in the conent manager anyway until you change the slug again
 - Fields that are marked as not translated in the content-type settings will not be translated